Answered By: Jennifer Harris Last Updated: Nov 17, 2017 Views: 1580

 Google scholar allows users to change their settings to help link them to resources held by local or institutional libraries.
 Follow these step-by-step directions to update Google Scholar to link with electronic articles available from the Shapiro Library:

-1. Go to Google Scholar and click on the "Settings" link.
+- Go to Google Scholar and click the three horizontal bars and then click on the "Settings" link.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.